FactomProject/factom-docs/cli/includes/_backup wallet.md

 <br>
 <i>The alternative way</i>: make sure to keep your external addresses' Private Keys safe, write them down or copy/paste them to a file, you can always import them even if you create a new wallet.<br>
 <br>
 Keep this in mind especially if you are migrating from our FG wallet to our FF wallet.
-If you are not careful you may lose access to your Factoids and Entry Credits!
+If you are not careful, you may lose access to your Factoids and Entry Credits!
 </aside>

 **Backup your Factom Genesis (FG) wallet file**